 Photo by Claire Ritz, Courtesy of Artist and Lehmann Maupin

 In solidarity with the Black Lives Matter movement, this multi-day virtual curatorial project addresses the senseless killings of Ahmaud Arbery, Breonna Taylor, George Floyd, and Rayshard Brooks, and the continual reverberations of systemic racism in the United States suffered by Black, Indigenous, and People of Color communities.
-Aligning with art-activists Rirkrit Tiravanija & Tomas Vu sentiment portrayed in The Revolution will come in every Direction (2019), HLK intern Anna Greenspan prepared this public micro-curation to be viewed on HLK’s Instagram Stories and Highlights.
-Here, she writes about the curation’s goal to amplify Black narratives throughout the contemporary art landscape.
+Aligning with art-activists Rirkrit Tiravanija & Tomas Vu’s sentiment portrayed in The Revolution Will Come in Every Direction (2019), HLK intern Anna Greenspan prepared this public online curation in collaboration with HLK to be viewed on our Instagram Stories and Highlights.
+Read below to learn more about our curation with the aim to amplify Black narratives throughout the contemporary art landscape.

 In an interview for Art21’s documentary “Kerry James Marshall: Being an Artist,” the painter reflects on a Langston Hughes essay, “The Negro Artist and the Racial Mountain.”
-Hughes observes that a Black artist’s position in their field is scaffolded by this racial bias; Marshall instead condones focusing on an artist’s contribution to artistry in the field.
+Hughes observes that a Black artist’s position in their field is scaffolded by a racial bias; Marshall instead condones focusing on an artist’s contribution to artistry in the field.
 Indeed, we can see the (mere) beginnings of Marshall’s statement in art institutions’ recent efforts to diversify.
-A gallery at the new MoMA features Faith Ringgold’s 1967 cubist mural American Series #20: Die, and its rather troublesome (albeit notable) neighbor, 50 years Die’s senior: Pablo Picasso’s Les Demoiselles d’Avignon.
-As exemplified by this creative activism, we all have a duty to participate, something ever-effective at a time when Black people and their allies are collectively fighting for Black Lives.
-And, as Hughes advocated for over 90 years prior, and as Marshall emphasizes today, myself and many others look forward to a future in which racially-charged systemic imbalances dissipate, and there is subsequent unbiasedness in the art fields.
+The new MoMA featured Faith Ringgold’s 1967 cubist mural American Series #20: Die, and its rather troublesome (albeit notable) neighbor, 50 years Die’s senior: Pablo Picasso’s Les Demoiselles d’Avignon.
+As exemplified by this creative activism, we all have a duty to participate, something ever-effective at a time when Black people and their allies are uniting under a common cause.
+And, as Hughes advocated for over 90 years prior, and as Marshall emphasizes today, we can finally begin look forward to a future in which racially-charged systemic imbalances dissipate, and there is subsequent equality and impartiality in the artistic and cultural realms and beyond.

 Photo Courtesy of Artist and Library Street Collective

-The project’s first piece is from Jammie Holmes’ five part series displaying George Floyd’s last words above major U.S. cities.
-Please I Can’t Breathe (Detroit) (2020), hauntingly, is a near parallel to the final statement by Eric Garner, another victim of race-based police brutality.
-Tugged through dissipating clouds on a near-fluorescent-blue sky, Floyd’s words are clearly visible, despite the immense distance.
+The online exhibition commences with Louisiana artist, Jammie Holmes’ five part series depicting George Floyd’s last words defiantly suspended above major U.S. cities.
+Please I Can’t Breathe (Detroit) (2020), is a near parallel to the final statement by Eric Garner, another victim of race-based police brutality.
+Tugged through a soft veil of dissipating clouds across a fluorescent-blue sky, Floyd’s words are clearly visible despite the immense distance from viewers on the ground.
+The piece toggles between the ethereal and the eternal (heaven) literally using the sky as a canvas.

 Holmes’ series may be seeped in metaphor.
-An enlightening conversation with HLK revealed its timely correspondence with a contagious virus which fatally attacks the respiratory system and a dying planet exhausted of resources.
+An enlightening conversation with HLK revealed its timely correspondence with Covid-19, a contagious virus that fatally attacks the respiratory system, and a dying planet exhausted of resources.
 Both imminent issues are affected by fragile preventative mechanisms which are ever-magnified in and disproportionately endured by Black and IPOC communities.
-As such, it is as important as ever to support and re-scaffold the spaces in which marginalized communities can fully breathe.
+As such, artists such as Holmes help to support and re-scaffold the spaces in which marginalized communities can fully breathe.

 Photo Courtesy of Artist